ManuelGehl/Blood-Cell-Classifier/README.md

 **Model 1 (Baseline DNN)**

 Model 1 was designed with a simple architecture consisting of 8 layers arranged in a sequence (deep neural network; DNN).
 The architecture begins with a rescaling layer to standardize pixel values; then a flattening layer follows to convert image data into a one-dimensional format.
 Five hidden dense layers, each with 128 ReLU-activated neurons, are followed by the final output layer, which has eight neurons utilizing a softmax activation function to classify the eight types of white blood cells.
-The model achieved a validation accuracy of approximately 21%, which is only slightly better than that of a random model, which would be 19% according to the most frequent class (see **Fig. 1**).
+The model achieved a validation accuracy of approximately 63%, which is substantially better than that of a random model, which would be 19% according to the most frequent class (see **Fig. 1**).
 Since the basic DNN is unable to capture structured data, a simple convolutional neural network (CNN) was tested.
 <br></br>

 **Model 2 (Simple CNN)**